-The Master of Science in medical nutrition provides medical students, medical professionals, and those who are planning to apply to professional school a path toward building their knowledge and expertise in the nutritional sciences.
+Are you a medical student, medical professional or planning to apply to professional school?
+Build your knowledge and expertise in the nutritional sciences.
 With this degree, you can better understand how nutrition and health care intersect.

 The MS in medical nutrition program no longer requires GRE scores as part of an application.
 Please email CHSGrad@asu.edu after submitting your application to request a GRE waiver.